IWI Tavor: History

-Trials and use in Israel
+Trials and service

-The Tavor prevailed over the M4A1 in a series of trials conducted during 2001 and 2002.
+By 1997, early prototypes were produced, with the Tavor prevailing over the M4A1 in a series of trials conducted during 2001 and 2002 by the Israel Defense Force.
 Qualities tested included Mean Rounds Between Failures (MRBF), reliability, ergonomics during long marches, and ease-of-maintenance.

 As part of initial testing by Israel Defense Forces' infantry units, the TAR-21 was distributed to members of the training company of the Tzabar Battalion from the Givati Brigade who were drafted in August 2001.
 They received their rifles in November 2001 during basic training.
-Initial testing results were favorable – the TAR-21 was found to be significantly more accurate and reliable (as well as more comfortable) than the M4 during extensive field testing.
+Initial testing results were favourable – the TAR-21 was found to be significantly more accurate and reliable (as well as more comfortable) than the M4 during extensive field testing.

-Issues with fine sand entering the Tavor's chamber, which were identified over the two years of testing, were rectified by numerous small adjustments.
+Issues with fine sand entering the Tavor TAR's chamber, which were identified over the two years of testing, were rectified by numerous small adjustments.
 A number of other improvements and changes to the design were also made between 2001 and 2009.

 The Tavor CTAR-21 saw combat service in Operation Cast Lead, used by Givati Brigade and Golani Brigade, and the soldiers reported the Tavor bullpup assault rifles functioned flawlessly.

-In November 2009, the IDF announced that the X95 would become the standard infantry weapon of the IDF, with the addition of an integrated grenade launcher.
+In November 2009, the IDF announced that the Tavor X95 would become the standard infantry weapon of the IDF, with the addition of an integrated grenade launcher.
 A gradual changeover has begun in 2006 and expected completion among front line troops was to be by the end of 2018.

-In December 2012, the IDF announced that they would begin equipping and training their new reserve forces with the X95, starting in 2013, with the switch-over by the end of 2018.
+In December 2012, the IDF announced that they would begin equipping and training their new reserve forces with the Tavor TAR-21.

 The first Tavor X95s were issued to new recruits of a main IDF infantry brigade in 2013, replacing the M16.
 In 2014 the IDF announced that in the future (from as early as the end of 2014) some infantry units could start to be issued some numbers of an improved X95, which will have a longer 38 cm barrel (instead of the original 33 cm barrel) and a lighter trigger pull.

-On 5 September 2021, it was reported by the Israel Hayom newspaper's website that Israeli front-line infantry units have begun replacing their Tavor and Micro Tavor Rifles with M4s and that the Tavor rifles in existing inventory will be transitioned to reserve brigades.
-However, on 8 September, the IsraelDefense website reported that the IDF plans to continue acquiring the Micro Tavor, quoting from a report posted on the IDF's Hebrew website on 7 September regarding a multi-year plan.
+On 8 September, the IsraelDefense website reported that the IDF plans to continue acquiring the Micro Tavor, quoting from a report posted on the IDF's Hebrew website on 7 September regarding a multi-year plan.
 The rifle is to be distributed to combat troops of relevant units in upcoming rounds of recruitment.
 The weapons division of the Ground Forces Command was quoted as saying that it's "very satisfied by its capabilities... the rifle performs very well and has proven itself."